rashadism/openchoreo/new-design-sample/use-prebuilt-image/rate-limiting/README.md

 # Reading List Service with Rate Limiting Sample

-This sample demonstrates how to deploy a reading list service with rate limiting using OpenChoreo's new CRD design, showcasing the integration of ComponentV2, Workload, Service, and APIClass resources with rate limiting policies.
+This sample demonstrates how to deploy a reading list service with rate limiting using OpenChoreo's new CRD design, showcasing the integration of Component, Workload, Service, and APIClass resources with rate limiting policies.

 ## Overview